jukto-ai/.github/profile/README.md

 Jukto is a next-generation **Collaborative Data Operating System (OS)** designed to unify fragmented workflows into a single, AI-native layer.
 It enables teams to turn raw data into **collective intelligence**, blending code, natural language, and real-time collaboration.
 Palantir proved what’s possible when organizations fuse data and decision-making.
 But Foundry is closed and out of reach for most.
 Jukto democratizes that power: an accessible, flexible data OS for teams of any size.
 Built for transparency, trust, and collaboration between humans and AI.

+**Mission:**
+To empower every organization to turn raw data into collective intelligence by unifying fragmented tools into a single, collaborative operating system.

+**Vision:**
+Jukto will become the default data OS for organizations, replacing fragmented tools with a single layer where humans + AI reason together.
+“Every company will run on data.
+Jukto is how they’ll run on intelligence.”

 ---
 <div align="center">